 "Are you panicking?"
 Again his voice was low and soft, and he touched her temple gently.

-"I'm not," she whispered, and it was mostly true, and partially because he didn't yank his hand back the way she expected.
+"I'm not," she whispered, and it was mostly true, but also because he didn't yank his hand back the way she expected.
 He left it on her, the heat of his fingers soothing.

 "Are you and Jim involved?
 I have asked him and he seems to enjoy not giving me a straight answer."